Freelancer in Germany: Everything you need to know

 • DIY marketing and customer acquisition

-False self-employment can have serious consequences.
-Your client will have to pay social security contributions for you retroactively.
-And the authorities may revoke your self-employed (and possibly Freiberufler) status.
+False self-employment can lead to serious consequences.
+Your client may be required to pay social security contributions retroactively, and the authorities may revoke your self-employed status.

 Checklist to avoid false self-employment

-• Do you work for a single client?
+• Do you work for only one client?

-• Do you generate more than 5/6 of your turnover p.a. from one client?
+• Do you earn more than 5/6 of your annual income from one client?

-• Do you work alone and don’t employ employees subject to social security contributions?
+• Do you work alone without hiring staff who are subject to social security?

 Pros Cons